 Current Mileage Rates including the IRS rate are built into Chrome River.
 To receive the higher mileage reimbursement rate for personal vehicle mileage exceeding an average of 200 miles per day per trip, the employee must submit a cost/benefit analysis and upload it to Chrome River.
-Employees electing to use their personal vehicle as a matter of convenience for trips exceeding an average of 200 miles per day will be reimbursed for mileage at the reduced rate of 23 cents per mile (Fleet Rate).
+Employees electing to use their personal vehicle as a matter of convenience for trips exceeding an average of 200 miles per day will be reimbursed for mileage at the reduced rate of .246 per mile (Fleet Rate).

 Average Daily Mileage RuleEmployees may use their POV and be paid the higher mileage rate without any cost analysis when driving 200 miles or less per day.
-Calculate the average daily mileage of the trip by dividing the total round trip mileage by the number of official business traveling days.
+Calculate the average daily mileage of the trip by dividing the total round trip mileage (no additional stops) by the number of official business traveling days.
 The travel must be a minimum of 3 days to use this option.
 For example, on a three day business trip with round trip mileage of 540 miles, 540 miles divided by 3 official business traveling days equal 180 average miles.
 If the total number of miles per day is 200 or less, the employee may be reimbursed the current IRS full mileage rate.
 In Chrome River, please select the expense tile POV Average miles and submit appropriately.